 Symptoms of asthma

 Asthma tends to run in families.
-Asthma affects everyone differently, and two children from the same family can have different asthma patterns and triggers.
+Asthma affects everyone differently, and 2 children from the same family can have different asthma patterns and triggers.

 Typical asthma symptoms include:

 - wheezing – a whistling noise when breathing

 - allergy triggers – such as , , pets and

 - or changes in the weather

 - – for example, wood dust, chemicals, metal salts

 In addition, asthma can also be triggered by a combination of high grass pollen levels and a certain type of thunderstorm, causing many people to develop asthma symptoms over a short period of time.
 This is known as thunderstorm asthma.

 These events are uncommon and don’t occur every year, but when they do, they can happen in south-east Australia during the grass pollen season, from October through December.